SniperOO7/VIP-Premium-FULL-VERSION/README.md

     - Heavy Assault Suit (you can change price, that VIP will pay for it)
     - Healthshot (you can change price, that VIP will pay for it)
     - VIP test (player can try VIP for one map for free)
+    - Reserved slots for VIP (you can change slots or disabled it)
+    - Full version of knife-premium (all information on github)

 * **Photo from full version:**
     - https://ctrlv.cz/Px8K[/url]